 People were really making good use of the volleyball court.

 Bring your own ball or the shop have some for rent.
 What did I tell you, this is no State Park!
 Pretty well everything you can think of is available for rent.

 Ginnie Springs Kayaking, Canoeing and Stand up Paddle Boarding

 We noticed that many families preferred to canoe or kayak the tube run as opposed to tube.

 We commented to each other that kayaking or canoeing would be a much safer option if you have young children and want to get out on the Santa Fe River.

-For people who love stand up paddle boarding, this activity is also particularly popular at Ginnie Springs.
+For people who love stand up paddle boarding, this activity is also particularly popular.
 We tried stand up paddle boarding for the first time in Scotland and loved it!

 You can bring your own equipment or you can rent them from on premises shop.
 A 3 hour canoe, kayak or paddle board is $12 to hire.
 It costs $20 if you want it for 6 hours.